tandica/rhcsa/4-working-with-text-files/notes.md

     - move utility is ended when the file end is reached unless you use -p option

 `tac` - displays contents of file in reverse of cat so first lines are at the bottom

+`tail -f var/log/messages` - shows real time messages written to thwe log file
+    - **-f** refreshes display as new lines are added to the file

+**grep options**

+- -i: matches upper and lower case letters
+- -v: shows lines that **do not** contain the character
+- -r: searches files in current directory and all subdirectories
+- -e: search for files matching more than one regex

+### Do you already know?
+Questions

+1.